-The CV is measure in Megajoules per cubic meter (MJ/m3) and its value ranges between 37.5 and 43.0 MJ/m3.
+The CV is measured in Megajoules per cubic meter (MJ/m3) and its value ranges between 37.5 and 43.0 MJ/m3.

 This is because as the gas composition varies so does the energy released when the gas is combusted.

-For general calculations, an average value of 40.0 as calorific value it is used.
+For general calculations, an average value of 40.0 as a calorific value is used.

 The volume of gas is dependent upon pressure and temperature.

 Pressure and temperature vary depending on the location.